niteshraj2310/Agroforestry/README.md

-## You know that cemetery up the road?
-People are dying to get in there.
+## I was fired from the keyboard factory yesterday.
+I wasn't putting in enough shifts.